Stanley Prager: Blacklisting and subsequent career

-After his name appeared on the Hollywood blacklist, Prager returned to Broadway as a performer in Two on the Aisle, Two's Company, Room Service, and The Pajama Game.
-He switched gears and began directing with Neil Simon's Come Blow Your Horn in 1961.
+He subsequently began directing with Neil Simon's Come Blow Your Horn in 1961.
 Additional theatre directing credits include Bravo Giovanni, Minnie's Boys, Don't Drink the Water, and 70, Girls, 70.

 Prager's television directing credits include The Love Song of Barney Kempinski for ABC Stage 67, Car 54, Where Are You?, and The Patty Duke Show.
 For producer Sidney Pink, Prager directed two films in Europe: Madigan's Millions the first film to star Dustin Hoffman, and Bang Bang Kid starring Tom Bosley and Guy Madison.

-Prager married actress Georgann Johnson on July 31, 1954; they remained together until his death on January 18, 1972.
-The couple had four children, including former teen actresses Anne and Sally Prager.
+Personal life

-Stanley Prager died of a heart attack at the family home in Los Angeles.
+Prager married actress Georgann Johnson in 1956.
+They remained together until his death on January 18, 1972, while on a business trip to Los Angeles.
+The couple had four daughters, Carol, Ann, Sally and Molly.